SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/plan-and-deploy/deploy-new-installations/install-mailbox-role.md

   - You can't change the organization name after it's set.

-  - **Apply Active Directory split permission security model to the Exchange organization** Most organizations don't need to select this option.
+  - **Apply Active Directory split permission security model to the Exchange organization**: Most organizations don't need to select this option.
 If you need to separate management of Active Directory security principals and the Exchange configuration, split permissions might work for you.
 For more information, click **?**.

     Click **Next** to continue.
     ![Exchange 2016 Setup, Exchange Organization page](../../media/acdba072-f4bb-4fb8-acae-c6b43cb32044.png)